ANNOUNCING MY NEW BOOK:

 ISBN 0-8091-3508-6; $10.95

 Presently out of print.
-Please contact the author if you wish to be put on a waiting list for this book.
+Please contact me if you wish to be put on a waiting list for this book.
 You should also find used copies at www.Amazon.com.

 Image Guidance: A Tool for Spiritual Direction